Basford, Staffordshire: History

-Basford Lawn Tennis Club was founded in 1883 and was originally sited on the present-day car park behind The Queen's Hotel (formerly the "Queen's Arms Inn"), but moved to its present location of West Avenue in 1926.
-The club hosted an exhibition match between Fred Perry and 'Bunny' Austin on 11 May 1936.
+Basford Lawn Tennis Club was founded in 1883 and was originally sited on the present-day car park, behind The Queen's Hotel (formerly the Queen's Arms Inn); it moved to its present location of West Avenue in 1926.
+The club hosted an exhibition match between Fred Perry and Bunny Austin on 11 May 1936.

-From the 1890s onwards the area saw substantial development of vegetable growing allotments, many of which still exist today as large active allotment sites.
+From the 1890s onwards, the area saw substantial development of vegetable growing allotments, many of which are extant today as large active allotment sites.

-Hartshill and Basford Halt was a railway station located on the Market Drayton branch of the North Staffordshire Railway, and this enabled Basford people to travel to Newcastle-under-Lyme and Keele by train.
+Hartshill and Basford Halt railway station was located on the Market Drayton branch of the North Staffordshire Railway; this enabled Basford people to travel to Newcastle-under-Lyme and Keele by train.
 The Halt closed in 1926.

-The Potteries Loop Line local railway (Etruria to Kidsgrove) was closed by the notorious Dr. Beeching cuts in spring 1964.
-This meant it was no longer possible to travel from Etruria station to Hanley or Burslem by train.
+The Potteries Loop Line local railway, between Etruria and Kidsgrove, was closed during the Beeching axe cuts in spring 1964.
+This meant it was no longer possible to travel from Etruria to Hanley or Burslem by train.

-In the 1970s a very major physical intervention in the geography of the area was the construction of the A500 road, running north–south along the escarpment bottom.
+In the 1970s, a very major physical intervention in the geography of the area was the construction of the A500 road, running north–south along the escarpment bottom.
 This involved a complex new road interchange being built at the bottom of Basford Bank.

-In 1986 Basford became home to Europe's first purpose-built theatre in the round, when the New Vic Theatre was built on the Newcastle-under-Lyme side of Basford.
+In 1986, Basford became home to Europe's first purpose-built theatre in the round, when the New Vic Theatre was built on the Newcastle-under-Lyme side of Basford.
 This replaced the nearby Victoria Theatre at Hartshill.

-As some heavy industry became defunct, various open space regeneration and reclamation schemes were undertaken from the 1990s onwards.
-For instance, at Haydon Street there is now a large tree-edged playing field known as "Basford Open Space" which is now called "Basford Park".
+As some heavy industry closed, various open space regeneration and reclamation schemes were undertaken from the 1990s onwards.
+For instance, at Haydon Street there is now a large tree-edged playing field known as Basford Open Space which is now called Basford Park.
 The field was once the site of industrial works, but has seen major reclamation and improvements, including a paved cycle-path.
-Another new feature of the area is the extensive and modern children's play area nicknamed "The Grum", on a former railway tunnel entrance between Victoria Street and the Shelton New Road, which now also includes sports features such as skate ramps and a basketball court.
+Another new feature of the area is the extensive and modern children's play area, nicknamed The Grum, on a former railway tunnel entrance between Victoria Street and the Shelton New Road; it also includes sports features such as skate ramps and a basketball court.

+Transport

-The Etruria railway station, very near the foot of the Basford Bank and serving Basford, was closed to passengers in 2005.
+Etruria railway station was closed to passengers in 2005; it was sited very near to the foot of the Basford Bank and served Basford.